 Located on a city block in St. George's historic district, the gleaming white St. George Utah Temple is a striking monument among the red sandstone buttes that characterize Utah's Dixie.
 Sharing the grounds is a public visitors' center, which houses a replica of Thorvaldsen's Christus.
 Other nearby attractions include the Brigham Young Winter Home and the St. George Tabernacle.

-The St. George Utah Temple is the oldest operating temple of the Church and was the first built in Utah.
+The St. George Utah Temple is the longest operating temple of the Church and was the first built in Utah.

 The St. George Utah Temple was originally named the St. George Temple.

 The St. George Utah Temple is the only temple completed during Brigham Young's 30-year tenure as president of the Church.
 He purchased a winter home in the city and visited the temple site as often as possible during its construction.
 He gave frequent direction and stayed informed of the progress by telegram or letter when staying in Salt Lake City.

-With a total of 18 sealing rooms (not all are in active use), the St. George Utah Temple has more sealing rooms than any other temple until the renovation of the Salt Lake Temple in the 2020s.
+With a total of 18 sealing rooms (not all in active use), the St. George Utah Temple has more sealing rooms than any other temple until the renovation of the Salt Lake Temple in the 2020s.

 The swampy ground chosen for the St. George Utah Temple was packed with volcanic rock using a cannon as a pile driver on display in the visitors' center.